-Chicken Gizzards–in this Southern chicken gizzard recipe, the gizzards are tossed in a spicy batter with buttermilk and hot sauce and then coated in a spicy flour mix and finally deep-fried to golden brown sublimity.
+Chicken Gizzards–in this Southern fried chicken gizzard recipe, the gizzards are tossed in a spicy batter with buttermilk and hot sauce and then coated in a spicy flour mix and finally deep-fried to golden brown sublimity.

-These delicious chicken gizzards are a staple and favorite dish in superbowl and festive parties.
+These delicious fried chicken gizzards are a staple and favorite dish in Superbowl and festive parties.
 I’m not sure if anyone would drop by at my place if I hadn’t prepared these.
 The secret to making them nice and tender is to spare some extra time to pre-boil them.
 And if you have any leftover broth, you can use it in the freezer.

 What is Chicken Gizzard?

-If you ever watched chicken nibbling at the ground, they are actually eating small pieces of rock and gravel which moves through the chicken’s digestive organs and binds to the gizzard.
+If you ever watched chicken nibbling at the ground, they are actually eating small pieces of rock and gravel, which moves through the chicken’s digestive organs and binds to the gizzard.

-Now, there is at least one fried gizzards lover for every ten fried chicken lovers.
+Now, there is at least one fried gizzard lover for every ten fried chicken lovers.
 You can easily find these in eateries and so I decided I had to concoct a recipe to honor this special Southern favorite here on my blog.

 How to prepare Chicken Gizzard?

 Due to their chewy texture, I begin this recipe with a buttermilk batter.
 The acids in it help bring some of the chewiness and hardness down without affecting much its natural taste.
 Thanks to the incorporation of salt and pepper, the flavor is slightly amplified (it’s best to let these soak in these for some time).

 There are three steps involved in seasoning the chicken gizzards.
 The first stage is adding salt and pepper, then transferring these to the seasoned buttermilk and finally to the flour coating.
 There is spice and flavor in every single piece of the chicken this way.
 I also love to add a bit of garlic powder to this to add more flavor.
 You may also add a kick of heat with cayenne pepper and paprika powder.